 Description Shows information about specified volume groups or all volume groups.

 Minimum role monitor

 Syntax show volume-groups

-[volume-groups]
+[<volume-groups>]</volume-groups>

+Parameters <volume-groups></volume-groups>

+Optional.
+A comma-separated list of the names of volume groups for which to show information.
+If this parameter is omitted, information is shown for all volume groups.

 Output Volume group information:

 Group Name

 The name of the volume group.

 Serial Number

 The serial number of the volume group.

-Туре
+Type

 The group type, which is Volume.

 Number of Members

 The number of volumes in the volume group.

 Volume information:

 Pool

 The name of the pool that contains the volume.

 Name

 The name of the volume.

 Total Size

 The total size of the volume.

 Alloc Size

 The amount of space currently allocated to a virtual volume, or the total size of a linear volume.

-Class

-• Virtual: The volume is in a virtual pool.
+Class • Virtual: The volume is in a virtual pool.

-Туре
+virtual.
+The volume is in a virtual pool.

+Type

-• base: Base volume
+base: Base volume

 • standard: Standard volume

 Health

 • OK

-Degraded Fault

-N/A

-• Unknown

 Reason

 If Health is not OK, this field shows the reason for the health state.

 Action

 If Health is not OK, this field shows recommended actions to take to resolve the health issue.

 Examples Show information about all volume groups.

 show volume-groups

 Show information about volume groups VGroup1 and VGroup2.

-show volume-groups VGroup1,VGroup2
+show volume-groups VGroup1, VGroup2

 Base types volume-groups

 volumes

 status

 See also create volume-group

 delete volume-groups

 set volume-group

+1